jayfry1077/ssm_mass_uploader/README.md

 # ssm_mass_uploader

-Upload multiple screts to AWS SSM Parameter store from single file
+Upload multiple screts to AWS SSM Parameter store from single file.
+Essentially you just add json objects to the 'secrets' array in the secrets_to_upload.json

 ## Usage